Sympetrum danae: Development

 The development of Sympetrum danae is divided into seven different phases.
 The first phase begins with newly developed eggs.
-When eggs are first laid they are white in color, but after approximately 18 hours, they become grayish.
+When eggs are first laid they are white, but after approximately 18 hours, they become greyish.
 The second phase takes place four days later when the structure of the yolk alters.
 It is then followed by the third stage on the eighth day.
 During this stage, the germ plate becomes visible to the naked eye.
 The fourth stage occurs on the tenth day.
 This is when segmentation throughout the body becomes noticeable.
 Then, on the second week the fifth stage occurs.
 The eyes, mouthparts, and antennae develop during this particular stage.
 Many days later, on the 189th day, the sixth stage takes place and the embryo flips 180 degrees.
 Lastly, the seventh stage.
 This happens on the 197th day and it is when development is complete.
 The dragonfly typically hatches from its shell 217 days after it was oviposited.

 Female versus male activity

-Meadowhawk males are typically more active in the morning hours.
+Males are typically more active in the morning hours.
 They spend most of their mornings in search of females to mate with.
 Their activity lessens in the afternoon.
-Female meadowhawks are the opposite.
-They tend to be more dormant in the early hours and more active at night.
-Male dragonflies are likely to be more active near ponds and bodies of water.
-Oppositely, females tend to be less active when near the water and prefer to be in areas with overgrown plants and grasses.
-Female dragonflies typically only go to the water when they are in search of a mate or if they are laying their eggs.
-Unlike female dragonflies, males have two different types of flight: search flight and patrol flight.
+Females are the opposite; they tend to be more dormant in the early hours and more active at night.
+Males are likely to be more active near ponds and bodies of water.
+Conversely, females tend to be less active when near the water and prefer to be in areas with overgrown plants and grasses.
+Females typically only go to the water when they are in search of a mate or if they are laying their eggs.
+Unlike females, the males have two different types of flight, search flight and patrol flight.